 Heather White is part of the longtime morning show on 98.1 KVET.
-She and Bama Brown have been waking up Austin on KVET for 7 years.
-Prior to that, they were on KASE 101 in the morning.
+She and Bama Brown have been waking up Austin together on KVET for 8 years.
+Before that, they were on KASE 101 in the morning.
 Heather has done everything a person could do in radio--from very humble beginnings in Tallahassee, Florida, where she would drive the station van to her own appearances to singing the national anthem at the Dell Diamond for the Autism Speaks walk.
-Getting up at 3:45 AM every day is sub-optimal, but being able to interview some of her childhood idols like Marlo Thomas, Julie Andrews, and Carol Burnett makes it worth it.
-Plus, having a job filled with so much laughter on a daily basis is truly satisfying.
+Getting up at 4 AM every day is sub-optimal but being able to interview some of her childhood idols like Marlo Thomas, Julie Andrews, and Carol Burnett makes it worth it.
+Plus--who gets to laugh at work EVERY SINGLE DAY?!?

-Because radio is a transient business, Heather wanted to make sure she was trained to do something other than carry on a lively conversation, so she earned a law degree in 2010.
-Heather has longevity in the business because she said 'yes' to challenges and opportunities, learning technology as it was developed.
-She started on records and reel-to-reel machines and is now adept at audio production, blogging, and podcasts.
-She looks forward to encouraging the next generation of communicators.
+Because radio is a crazy business, Heather wanted to make sure she knew how to do something other than carry on a lively conversation, so she earned a law degree in 2010.

 Reply STOP to cancel.
 Standard text message and data rates apply.